 “So Carrie made you steal the papers?”
 Chartreuse coaxed.

 Chartreuse reached out to take Laurie’s hand again.
-“Stop saying that!” she countered.
+“Stop saying that,” she pleaded.
 “You were taken advantage of, and you know, I bet you weren’t the only one back then.
 Besides, at the dance, didn’t you say you’d never looked at the test yourself?”

 “I know you don’t, Laurie,” Chartreuse said, pulling the other girl into a hug.
 “That’s why you’re one of my closest, most specialest friends.
 Don’t ever change, okay?”

 The two girls embraced silently for a minute.
 “Chartreuse?”
-Laurie finally ventured.
+Laurie finally murmured.

 The pink haired girl pulled back slightly.
 “Yes?”

-“Could you maybe stick around the rest of today?
-Possibly even sleep over or something?
+“Could you stick around the rest of today?
+Maybe even sleep over or something?
 I don’t think mom will mind, and with two teenagers in the house she’s always making tons of food…”